Pixep/qt-quick-responsive-helper/README.md

     ResponsiveHelper {
         targetWindow: window

-        // List your common presets to be applied to your application
+        // List the presets to be used for your application
         initialPreset: 0
         presets: ListModel {
             ListElement { width: 720; height: 1024; dpi: 150 } // Mobile
-            ListElement { width: 1920; height: 1080; dpi: 72 } // Desktop
+            ListElement { label: "Desktop"; width: 1920; height: 1080; dpi: 72 } // Desktop
         }
     }
 }